-The District has retained a consultant to review the STAC process.
-The consultant communicates directly with the Director of Special Education and/or the Assistant Superintendent for Administrative Services regarding any errors, irregularities or improvements that can made to the process.
-We recommend the District consider requesting a formal report from the consultant of the scope of their review and any findings or recommendations that have been communicated as a result of their review.
+Previously, Freed Maxick noted the District has retained a consultant to review the STAC process.
+With the existing process, the consultant communicates verbally or via email with the Director of Special Education and/or the Assistant Superintendent for Administrative Services regarding any errors, irregularities or improvements that are required for the process.
+Freed Maxick recommended the District consider requesting a formal report from the consultant of the scope of their review and any findings or recommendations that have been communicated as a result of their review.
+This would provide a documented record of the scope of the review and any process improvement recommendations.
+This process has not yet been implemented.